Shape

 When passed in, render the json representation in this file.

-CLI Arg: --terragrunt-modules-that-include
+CLI Arg: --units-that-include

-Environment Variable: TERRAGRUNT_MODULES_THAT_INCLUDE
+Environment Variable: TG_UNITS_THAT_INCLUDE

-Requires an argument: --terragrunt-modules-that-include /path/to/included-terragrunt.hcl
+Requires an argument: --units-that-include /path/to/included-terragrunt.hcl

 Commands: